 - Real-time Communication.
 Chat and video conference with your team while collaborating in real-time on the same page.

 - 500+ Templates.
 Choose from 500+ templates across 26 categories to improve your productivity and workflows.
-Customize existing templates or create new ones across your workspaces.Zoom In, Zoom Out.
+Customize existing templates or create new project templates across your workspaces.Zoom In, Zoom Out.
 Get a bird’s-eye view of the workflow by zooming out on all project views, or zoom in to focus on a specific area.

 - Fold/Unfold.
 Fold (collapse) a parent task/bullet element to hide its subtasks.
 Indent outline elements with ⌨️ Tab and unfold lists with ⌨️ Shift+Tab.

 - Multi-Select.
 Select and format multiple blocks or bulk assign them as tasks to other team members.
 You can also copy, paste, or indent selected blocks.